Larry Cary – Partner

 - Quoted, United States v.
 Mason Tenders Dist.
 Council, 205 F. Supp.
 2d 183, 190-191 (S.D.N.Y.
 2002).

 Larry Cary is a Founding Partner of Cary Kane LLP.
-He has practiced labor, employment and employee benefits law for 30 years and has been involved with the American labor movement for 40 years.
-Prior to co-founding the firm, Mr. Cary was the senior partner in the labor department of Vladeck, Waldman, Elias & Engelhard where he represented unions and benefit plans for 17 years.
-He also served as in-house general counsel to the Amalgamated Service and Allied Industries Joint Board, ACTWU, and its benefit plans.
-Before attending law school, Mr. Cary was an organizer for Local 3, United Storeworkers, RWDSU, a research assistant in a multiemployer welfare plan, and the development specialist in charge of starting-up the Robert F. Wagner Labor Archives at New York University.
+He has practiced labor, employment and employee benefits law for 30 years and been involved with the American labor movement for over 40 years.
+Previously he was the senior partner in the labor department of Vladeck, Waldman, Elias & Engelhard where he represented unions and benefit plans for 17 years.
+He also was general counsel to the Amalgamated Service and Allied Industries Joint Board, ACTWU, and its pension and welfare benefit plans.
+Before attending law school, Mr. Cary was an organizer for Local 3, United Storeworkers, RWDSU, a research assistant in a multiemployer welfare benefits plan, and the development specialist in charge of starting-up the Robert F. Wagner Labor Archives at New York University.

-Mr. Cary was an Adjunct in the labor liberal arts extension certificate program of Cornell University, School of Industrial and Labor Relations, where he has taught labor, employment and employee benefits law for over 20 years.
-Mr. Cary also was an Assistant Professor for Hofstra University where he taught labor law, union administration, contract administration, collective bargaining, political science and public administration.
+Mr. Cary taught labor law and related subject for over 20 years.
+He was an Adjunct in the labor liberal arts extension certificate program of Cornell University, School of Industrial and Labor Relations, where he has taught labor, employment and employee benefits law.
+As an Assistant Professor for Hofstra University he taught labor law, union administration, contract administration, collective bargaining, political science and public administration.
 Mr. Cary also taught at the Labor College, Empire State, SUNY, in the Local 3, IBEW, electrical apprentice associates degree program.

-Mr. Cary is licensed to practice law in the State of New York.
-He litigates in both New York and Federal courts and is admitted to the United States Supreme Court, the United States Court of Appeals for the Second and Seventh Circuits, and the United States District Courts for the Southern and Eastern Districts of New York.
+Licensed to practice law in the State of New York, Mr. Cary litigates in both New York and Federal courts and is admitted to the United States Supreme Court, the United States Court of Appeals for the Second Circuit, and the United States District Courts for the Southern and Eastern Districts of New York.

 Mr. Cary is active in a number of organizations.
 Since 1983 he has been a member of the labor advisory board of the Robert F. Wagner Labor Archives, which is an internationally respected labor history archives.
 He is the Treasurer of the Workers Defense League, Inc., which provides free representation to claimants at unemployment compensation insurance hearings in New York City.
 Mr. Cary serves pro bono as counsel to the New York Committee for Occupational Safety and Health, which is the leading organization in New York City promoting safe and healthful workplaces.
 For ten years he was the President of the Cornell University Adjunct Faculty Federation, Local 4228, NYSUT, AFT, and a delegate to the New York City Central Labor Council.
 Mr. Cary served on the Executive Board of the New York Labor History Association for ten years and was its President in 1985-1986.
 As a result of his efforts, in 1986 Governor Mario M. Cuomo proclaimed May “Labor History Month” in New York State.